 Be among the first to get the latest insights from LEI’s Lean Product and Process Development (LPPD) thought leaders and practitioners.
-This article was delivered on April 20 to subscribers of The Design Brief, LEI’s newsletter devoted to improving organizations’ innovation capability.
-Subscribe now.
+Subscribe to The Design Brief, LEI’s newsletter devoted to improving organizations’ innovation capability.

 This anecdote should come as no surprise to practitioners of Lean Product and Process Development.
 One of the critical findings from my product development research in the late ’90s was that Toyota put far more time and effort into understanding their customer and context at the very beginning of each program than their competitors did.
 They worked tirelessly to understand and solve the customer’s problem and deliver unique and targeted value with their products.

 The other critical difference at Toyota was that a Chief Engineer and a small team of designers and engineers were directly involved in both understanding the customer and executing the program.
 Having the same people lead both phases of development ensured they would deeply understand what their customers need — and what their product needed to be.

 Toyota leveraged the tools and methods of this upfront “kentou,” or study period, effectively.
 The company created many breakthrough, best-selling products, including the phenomenally successful Lexus brand — much to the chagrin of many “industry experts” who said Toyota could never design a luxury car.
 My co-author Jeff Liker and I shared many of these stories in the book The Toyota Product Development System.
 The subsequent rise in popularity of practices such as design and MVP (minimum viable product) thinking serves as testimony to their broad efficacy, ensuring design teams “understand before they execute.”